Lannea microcarpa: Description

 The species is capable of growing up to 15 m high with a rather short trunk and dense crown, it has a grey and smooth bark with a reddish and white fibrous slash.
 Leaves; alternate and imparipinnate, up to 23 cm long, with 2–3 leaflets per pinnae; leaf-blade is narrowly ovate in outline, 5–13 cm long and 2.5–6 cm wide, leaflets have a rough and waxy adaxial surface.
 Inflorescence is terminal raceme.
 Fruits are ellipsoid in shape, grows in raceme like bundles of between 3-25, purple to blackish color when ripe.

 Distribution

 Occurs in the Sudanian and Guinea savannas of West Africa and in Cameroon.

 Chemistry

 Chemical compounds isolated from the leaves of Lannea microcarpa include polyphenols and novel flavanoids such as 4'-methoxy-myricetin 3-O-α-L-rhamnopyranoside, myricetin 3-O-α-L-rhamnopyranoside, and myricetin 3-O-β-D-glucopyranoside, vitexin, isovitexin, and gallic acid.

 Uses

 A woman processing Lannea microcarpa fruits in Burkina Faso.

-Leaf extracts of the species is traditionally used in would healing process and for topical treatments of various ailments including conjunctivitis, gingivitis and stomatitis.
-A root bark decoction is applied to treat stomach and skin related troubles.